TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 14/2 Kings 14.20.md

 ---

-And they brought him upon horses; and he was buried at Jerusalem with his fathers in the city of David.
+They brought him on horses; and he was buried at Jerusalem with his fathers in the city of David.